Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/QueryRelatedFeaturesFromNonSpatialTable/readme.md

 * RelationshipInfo
 * ServiceFeatureTable

+## About the data

+This sample uses the [ServiceRequests map image server](https://sampleserver6.arcgisonline.com/arcgis/rest/services/ServiceRequest/MapServer), which is used to collect non-emergency requests for service from the general public.

 ## Additional information

 You can use `arcGISMapImageLayer.LoadTablesAndLayersAsync()` to recursively load all sublayers and tables associated with a map image layer.